s-t-e-v/phpforum/README.md

 - authentication is done by clicking on the button 'login'.
 Email and password are asked.

 ### User profil

+- When the user is logged, a profile link is besided the home page link.
+When clicking it, it accesses to the the profile management.
+The use can view
+  - Its profile picture
+  - Its name, surename and pseudo
+  - A list of created topics
+  - A list of created forums.
+A tag _default_ is along the default forum
+- At the bottom, there is a 'change' button to proceed to some changes.
+When clicking on the button, a special for changes is loaded.
+Here are the possible changes:
+  - delete a created topics (delete button along the name)
+  - change default forum (radio button on the names with default in green.
+When a button is cheked, it is blue with a check symbol inside)
+  - delete a forum (delete button along the name)

 ### Topics, messages and forum deletion